fluffninja/kernel/README.md

 ## Building and Running

-Double-check the prerequisites before trying anything :-).
+Please double-check the prerequisites before trying anything :-)

 To build and create a bootable floppy image, use `make image`.

-To run, use `make run`.
+To run (and build if not already built), use `make run`.

-To attempt to mount the image, use `make mount`.
-To unmount, use `make unmount`.
-Note that this is dependent on the FAT header in boot/boot.asm.

 ## Prerequisites

-The building process relies on some GNU coreutils, so a Linux build environment is recommended.
+* make
+* gcc
 * nasm
-* gcc
-* qemu (to emulate)
-* dd (to make the floppy image and write to it)
+* dd - to make a floppy image

-## Known Issues

-* Sometimes the primary makefile doesn't notice changes: use `make clean` to delete everything before trying to build again.
+* qemu - for quick emulation